Capri Medical Centre

 Cancel Appointments: 24 hours notice is appreciated but all calls received to cancel are accepted

-We strive to provide patient-centered care by offering compassionate, timely, efficient and accessible service.
+We strive to provide patient-centered care by offering compassionate, timely, efficient, and accessible services.
 Honesty and trust are values that we feel are essential to a fulfilling and satisfying patient-doctor relationship.
 We endeavor to treat patients as we ourselves would wish to be treated.

-All our physicians are dedicated to providing excellent patient care.
-We are all licensed to practice in British Columbia and are members in good standing with the College of Physicians and Surgeons of British Columbia.
+Our physicians are dedicated to providing excellent patient care.
+In addition to being licensed to practice in British Columbia, we are members of the Canadian College of Family Physicians, and we are in good standing with the College of Physicians and Surgeons of British Columbia.

 Frequently Asked Questions